Cart 0

 Seed-Grown Species Rhodies & Azaleas

 Seed-grown species rhododendrons and azaleas from Chimacum Woods have arrived!
 Since these rhododendrons and azaleas are grown from seed, they are harder to come by.
-We received a limited supply in our our order this week, and they’ve already been a hot pick!
+We received a limited supply in our our order last week, and they’ve been a hot pick!
+Learn what the difference between species rhododendrons and hybrids are here.

 See what our customers have to say